 - 1 teaspoon balsamic vinegar

-- Heat your pressure cooker (use the “brown” setting on electric PC’s); if necessary, spray or rub lightly with oil.)
+Heat your pressure cooker (use the “sauté” or “brown” setting on electric PC’s).
 Add the onions and cook until they begin to brown, adding water by the tablespoon if they start to stick.
 Add the peppers and garlic and cook for another couple of minutes, adding water as needed.

 If you don’t have a pressure cooker, follow the first steps to brown the vegetables in a large Dutch oven or pot.
 Then simply cook, covered, on low until the lentils are done, adding additional water or broth if it gets too thick.
 Allow at least 30 minutes.